brainupdaters/drlm-docs/docs/source/ClientConfig.rst

         * Configure sudo for drlm user.
         * Start and configure required services

-Supported OS's on the new feature instclient
+Supported OSs on the new feature instclient
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Install Client feature has been tested on: